See The Funds' Investments section of the prospectus for further details regarding the underlying Harbor funds in which the Fund invests.

 Global economies and financial markets are becoming increasingly interconnected, and conditions and events in one country, region or financial market may adversely impact issuers in a different country, region or financial market.

-With approximately 28% of its assets indirectly allocated to fixed income instruments, the Fund is also subject to the risks associated with investing in fixed income securities.
+With approximately 31% of its assets indirectly allocated to fixed income instruments as of the date of this prospectus, the Fund is also subject to the risks associated with investing in fixed income securities.
 Fixed income securities fluctuate in price in response to various factors, including changes in interest rates, changes in market conditions and issuer-specific events, and the value of your investment in a Target Retirement Fund may go down.
 This means that you could lose money on your investment in the Fund or the Fund may not perform as well as other possible investments.
 Principal risks include:

 Credit risk: The issuer of a security could default on its obligation to pay principal or interest or its credit rating could be downgraded.
 This risk may be higher for below investment-grade securities.
 Likewise, the counterparty to a derivative or other contractual instrument could default on its obligation.